passcod/DynWorker/README.markdown

   return result;
 });

-// The callback gets back the raw event worker.receive(function(e) {
+// The callback gets back the raw event and the
+// parsed data
+worker.receive(function(e, data) {
-  e.data; // Display and strike awe
+  data; // Display and strike awe
 });